 Continuous conversion rate improvements

-This is an important principle to keep in mind for your conversion optimization efforts, and it ties into the problem with the “assumption” angle.
-Conversion optimization is about getting more conversions, so when you aren’t getting any conversions, it seems appealing.
+This is an important principle to keep in mind for your optimization efforts, and it ties into the problem with the “assumption” angle.
+Optimizing conversions is about increasing your conversion rate, so when you aren’t getting any conversions, it seems appealing.
 Let’s say, as a result of your efforts, you go from a rate of zero percent to something like two or three percent.
 That’s a pretty solid conversion rate!
-But at this point, most people get lulled into a state of complacency; they believe they’ve done a good enough job, and they don’t strive to get even more conversions.
+But at this point, most people get lulled into a state of complacency; they believe they’ve done a good enough job, and they don’t strive to get even more conversions or try to get more leads.
 The truth is, your conversion rate can almost always be higher, but you have to keep striving for improvement if you want to see those rates budge.

 Starting With the Research